-M.M. in Vocal Performance students must include at least 50 minutes of music in French, German, Italian, and English and represent a variety of musical style periods.
+M.M. in Vocal Performance students must include at least 55 minutes of music in French, German, Italian, and English and represent a variety of musical style periods.
 At least one piece from the Classical period or before is required.
 A maximum of three arias may be included.
 All graduate recital programs must be approved by the graduate committee as soon as the repertoire is selected.
+Program notes must be prepared, and presented to the graduate committee at the recital hearing.